 Her middle name was the surname of a paternal great-uncle, Robert Kermit.

 Charles Carow, (born 4 October 1825, New York, New York, died 17 March 1883).
 Son of a successful mercantile family, Carow pursued an import-export business.
-Shamed by the difficulties of her father and the influence on her childhood years, Edith Roosevelt made a lifelong effort to destroy as many records and accounts about him.
+Shamed by the financial difficulties of her father and the resulting deprivations she perceived these matters to have effected on her childhood, Edith Roosevelt made a lifelong effort to destroy many records and accounts about him.